-Consider these the notes of a wine beginner on how I learnt to love it, and how you can too!
+Consider these the notes of a wine beginner on how I learnt to love it at Fratelli Vineyards, and how you can too!

 I don’t think I’ve ever come out and said just how much I love wine—yes, it looks stunning, and yes, I feel at the top of the world when I hold a glass of that beautiful red in my hands.
 But when it comes to drinking it, that’s when I stumble and falter.
 I’ve rarely been able to take a gulp without letting the bitterness get to my throat!
 You could call me the opposite of a wine connoisseur.
 For the longest time, Rose was the only one I could get through with.